 But copper isn't the only type of lighting that will be in style this year.
 Consider alternatives like this hammered satin nickel pendant lamp.

 This Bella Cottage Pendant Light is also a great example of lighting that exudes farmhouse style.

 The all white kitchen is super popular, but design experts say trends are navigating towards colored cabinets.
 According to Houzz, Greys and blues are all the rage.
-Modern farmhouse kitchens of today are boasting two toned cabinets.
-Even these beautiful bleached wood cabinets from Blakes London, although shown here in an industrial style kitchen, would look great in a farmhouse style kitchen with white top cabinets or open shelving.
+Modern farmhouse kitchens of today are also boasting bleached wood cabinets.
+These cabinets fit well in both industrial and modern farmhouse kitchens.

 Already popular on clothing, get ready to see more use of fringe in farmhouse design this year.
 From pillows and throw blankets to curtains and lamp shades, fringe is slowly making a comeback from the 70's right into 2019!